idrinth-thalui/core/dialogue/scripted/idrinthFollowetDialogueLeave.md

 - Imperials.
 As long as you win, morals don't matter.
 - You were destined for greatness, Dragonborn, yet you failed.
 - I gave you a chance.
 You wasted it and my time.
-- No Sovengard for someone like you.
+- No Sovngarde for someone like you.
 - You have truly been formed by a Daedra, not Trinimac.